RealRebelAI/ComfyUI_Rebels_NLD/README.md

-# ComfyUI_Rebels_NLD -- WORK IN PROGRESS!
-WILL NOT RUN YET!
+# ComfyUI_Rebels_NLD -- NODES ARE OPERATIONAL BUT SLOW.
+Currently working on patches for speed ups. they will run in their current state but i recommend git pulling frequently.

 GGUF loader + text-to-image nodes for NVIDIA **NL-Diffusion-Image** (masked discrete diffusion LM + IBQ VQ decoder) on consumer hardware.
 By RealRebelAI.